What Are Plies and Ply Adhesion on a Conveyor Belt?

 Conveyor belts operate on equipment that requires flexing over pulleys on the conveyor.
 This repeated flexing action will stress the ply adhesion of conveyor belts.
 As a result, it is important for the belt to have adequate ply adhesion to resist ply separation.

 (the bottom ply bends over a smaller radius)

-In general terms, ply adhesion of less than 13-lbs per inch of width is considered unacceptably low.
-Ply adhesion of more than 50-lbs per inch of width is considered very high and can create challenges in belt fabrications where the plies need to be separated manually.
+In general terms, ply adhesion of fewer than 13 lbs per inch of width is considered unacceptably low.
+Ply adhesion of more than 50 lbs per inch of width is considered very high and can create challenges in belt fabrications where the plies need to be separated manually.

 Synthetic fabrics (i.e. polyester, nylon) are often treated with RFL (resorcinol formaldehyde latex) during manufacturing in order to increase the ply adhesion because, without this treatment, the synthetic fabrics are too smooth and too resistant to effectively absorb the polymer, elastomer or rubber in a manner that achieves acceptable ply adhesion.
 Cotton, by contrast, is coarser and more absorbent, therefore not requiring RFL treatment to achieve acceptable ply adhesion.

 Examples of Minimum Adhesion Standards in Sparks’ Belts

 - 14-lbs/inch Untreated Polyester- Poly Flake, Sno Cone, TevTex 22M & 32M